JavaZakariae/docker-fundamentals/README.md

 - To get stats about running containers: `docker stats` show memory usage, cpu%, IO of the running containers.
 - To check disq usage talken by containers, images, volumes: `docker system df`
 - To remove unused data, all stoped containers, dangling images: `docker system prune`, dangling images means image not associated with a container.
+- `docker container logs containerName/id`: shows the logs of the specified container.

 ## Docker commands related to images
 - `docker history imageName/Id`: list history of an image, by which layers an image has been built.